 2. Home equity line of credit (HELOC)

 It is a revolving line of credit granted based on home equity.
-The borrower can draw, pay it back, and then draw on again for a defined period like a credit card.
+The borrower can draw, pay it back, and then draw again for a defined period like a credit card.

 Moreover, variable interest rates make it much more attractive.
 HELOCs are calculated on 65 to 80 percent of your home’s appraised value.